 - HiDPI/Retina displays and maps support.

 - Available for Windows, macOS, Linux and Android.

 - Free software (GPLv3 open-source license).

 GPXSee is designed as a small (no dependencies except of Qt), fast and uncomplicated GPS data/map viewer, not a full featured GIS software.
 However, the spectrum of supported data files/map sources is relatively rich, see the Documentation section for details.

-If you have found some bug in GPXSee, please report it using the GitHub issue tracker.
+If you have found a bug in GPXSee, please report it using the GitHub issue tracker.
 Bugs that are not reported can not be fixed!
 If you are missing some feature in GPXSee, you may also use the tracker to request it.